Medicare & Hospice Benefits - Getting Started

 - The focus is on comfort, not on curing an illness.

-- A specially trained team of professionals and caregivers provide care for the “whole person,” including your physical, emotional, social, and spiritual
+- A specially trained team of professionals and caregivers provide care for the “whole person,” including your physical, emotional, social, and spiritual needs.

 - Services may include physical care, counseling, prescription drugs, equipment, and supplies for the terminal illness and related conditions.

 - Care is generally provided in the home.